cschuyle/doopercrawl/README.md

 `./build/reports/tests/test/index.html`

 # Caveats / TO-DO's
+* The biggest problem is the current inaccuracy in normaizing URLs.
+This results in 404's, as well as endless loops (for which I inserted an ugly temporary truncation in Crawler).
+The next step in fixing this is to detect redirects (which should inform of the *actual* location), which will make the LinkNormalizer simpler, and cut down on warnings.
+To see the current plethora of warnings, just try to crawl google.com.
 * Lots of sites will limit request rates.
 A mechanism to be "nice" enough to these sites is not implemented.
 Because of this, the committed version of the code doesn't exploit parallelism at all
     * HOWEVER, there is a commented - out line that if uncommented makes it parallel.
 For this reason, SitMap - the one shared-state object - is thread-safe.
 * A number of assumptions have been made regarding how to "canonicalize" URLs: